mak3r/k3s-arm-techcon-2019/arm-techcon-2019.md

 # Build notes
-* Using rancher v0.3.0 as it is the latest version that can operate on very low amperage during startup of k3s.
-Later versions of k3s cause the board to go into a reboot cycle when the UPS is used.
-This is due to the low output amperage (~1000mA) of the PowerBoost 1000C.
-This is a known problem with the demo which will require a more robust UPS with similar functionality.
+* Using rancher v0.6.0 as it is the latest version that I had successfully tested against before running the demo live. v0.9.0 was causing issues operate on very low amperage during startup of k3s.
+This later version caused the board to go into a reboot cycle when the UPS was used.
+I expect it was due to the low output amperage (~1000mA) of the PowerBoost 1000C.
+This is a known limitation of the demo which will require a more robust UPS with similar functionality.

 # Uninteruptable Power Supply (UPS) notes
 The UPS is build from an Adafruit PowerBoost 1000C which has several useful functions.